-The most prevalent forms of ownership in this jurisdiction are individual ownership and joint ownership through legal entities, such as limited liability companies, limited partnerships, corporations or trusts.
+The most prevalent forms of ownership are individual and joint ownership through legal entities, such as limited liability companies, limited partnerships, corporations or trusts.
 Currently, these legal entities remain the primary owners of commercial real estate, especially limited liability companies due to their favorable tax treatment and flexibility in structuring the company.
 Typically, investors in commercial real estate take title through an entity, or series of entities, owned and controlled by the individual investors.